LinusRamok/Swiggy-Clone/README.md

-Creating a swiggy clone appp for practicing react
+Creating a food delivery app for practicing react